EgoEnv: Human-centric environment representations from egocentric video: Approach

 The new clip features $\left\{g'_1, ..., g'_N\right\}$ consolidate features from what is directly visible in a short video clip and features of the (potentially unseen) space surrounding the camera-wearer.
-Put simply, our representation implicitly widens the field of view for tasks that reason about short video clips by providing a way to access features of their surroundings in a persistent, geometrically consistent manner.
-Our features can be used as a drop-in replacement in video understanding models, as we will show next.
+Put simply, our approach implicitly widens the field of view for tasks that reason about short video clips by providing a way to access features of their surroundings in a persistent, geometrically consistent manner.

+Critically, we use the exact same \Acronym~representations to tackle both video understanding tasks.
+This is a departure from traditional sim-to-real approaches where a task-specific dataset needs to be carefully designed for every downstream task, which may be impractical.
+That said, given that today's 3D assets (Matterport3D, HM3D, etc.) focus on indoor spaces, our model is best suited to videos in indoor environments.
+We discuss the sim-to-real gap in detail in Supp.